-Using two adjustable straps, gravity, and the user’s own body-weight and angle-choice, this effective system covers all the major bases of strength, cardio, stability, coordination and balance.
+Using nothing more than two adjustable straps, gravity, and your body-weight, this effective system covers all the major bases of strength, cardio, stability, coordination and balance.
 A simple concept, yes, but hey, it’s darn effective.

 If you decide to head out and pick up this versatile piece of equipment, read on for a few quick tips as to where you can set yourself up for a solid TRX workout.

 The Best Ways To Set Up Your TRX Band

 - Over a door